oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 uses a known standard way of obtaining access tokens, namely that the attacker can always look at the `window.location` variable to find an access token.
-This threat profile is different from an attacker specifically targeting an individual application by knowing where or how an access token obtained via the Authorization Code flow may end up being stored.
+This threat profile is different from an attacker specifically targeting an individual application by knowing where or how an access token obtained via the Authorization Code grant type may end up being stored.

-#### Threat: Access Token Leak to Third-Party Scripts
+#### Access Token Leak to Third-Party Scripts

 It is relatively common to use third-party scripts in browser-based apps, such as analytics tools, crash reporting, and even things like a Facebook or Twitter "like" button.